Can Shopify Legacy Customers Edit Their Orders After Checkout?

 3. Understanding Shopify Legacy (Classic) Customer Accounts

-Shopify legacy (classic) customer accounts are the original account system that lets customers log in to view orders and saved addresses only.read-only for post-checkout order changes.
+Shopify legacy (classic) customer accounts are the initial account system that lets customers log in to view orders and can edit saved addresses only.

 Customers cannot edit orders, update shipping details, or make post-purchase changes themselves.
 Any modifications must be handled by the merchant through the Shopify admin or external tools.